persalteas/RNANet/README.md

 I moved to python3.8.1.
 Unfortunately, python3.6 is no longer supported, because of changes in the multiprocessing and Threading packages.
 Untested with Python 3.7.*.

 Packages numpy, pandas, matplotlib, requests, psutil, biopython, sqlalchemy and tqdm are required.
-`python3.8 -m pip install numpy pandas matplotlib pymysql requests psutil biopython sqlalchemy tqdm`
+`python3.8 -m pip install numpy matplotlib pandas biopython psutil pymysql requests sqlalchemy tqdm`

-Before use, please set the two variables `path_to_3D_data` and `path_to_seq_data` (around line 30 of RNAnet.py) to two folders where you want to store RNA 3D structures and RNA sequences.
-A few gigabytes will be produced.

 # What it does
 The script follows these steps: